Carbon black: Common uses

-The most common use (70%) of carbon black is as a pigment and reinforcing phase in automobile tires.
+The most common use (70%) of carbon black is as a reinforcing phase in automobile tires.
 Carbon black also helps conduct heat away from the tread and belt area of the tire, reducing thermal damage and increasing tire life.
-In other uses, the structure and arrangement of carbon black contribute to its increased conductive properties that are useful in lithium-ion batteries.
 Its low cost makes it a common addition to cathodes and anodes and is considered a safe replacement to lithium metal in lithium-ion batteries.
 About 20% of world production goes into belts, hoses, and other non-tire rubber goods.
 The remaining 10% use of carbon black comes from pigment in inks, coatings, and plastics, as well as being used as a conductive additive in lithium-ion batteries.

 Carbon black is added to polypropylene because it absorbs ultraviolet radiation, which otherwise causes the material to degrade.
 Carbon black particles are also employed in some radar absorbent materials, in photocopier and laser printer toner, and in other inks and paints.
 The high tinting strength and stability of carbon black has also provided use in coloring of resins and films.
 Carbon black has been used in various applications for electronics.
 A good conductor of electricity, carbon black is used as a filler mixed in plastics, elastomer, films, adhesives, and paints.
 It is used as an antistatic additive agent in automobile fuel caps and pipes.

 Carbon black from vegetable origin is used as a food coloring, known in Europe as additive E153.
 It is approved for use as additive 153 (Carbon blacks or Vegetable carbon) in Australia and New Zealand but has been banned in the US.
 The color pigment carbon black has been widely used for many years in food and beverage packaging.
 It is used in multi-layer UHT milk bottles in the US, parts of Europe and Asia, and South Africa, and in items like microwavable meal trays and meat trays in New Zealand.